-APPENDIX F- MODEL RULES FOR DIVING BOARDS, SPAS, AND POOLS
+ADDITIONAL RESOURCES MODEL RULES FOR DIVING BOARDS, SPAS, AND POOLS SIX P-L-E-As FOR HEALTHY SWIMMING

-ADDITIONAL RESOURCE - SIX P-L-E-As FOR HEALTHY SWIMMING
+NOTICE OF RULES AND REGULATIONS FOR POOLS AND SPAS WITHIN THE LAKE REGION DISTRICT HEALTH UNIT

-NOTICE OF RULES AND REGULATIONS FOR POOLS AND SPAS WITHIN CAVALIER COUNTY
+The following rules and regulations pertain to the inspection, operation, and monitoring requirements of public and semi-public pools and spa facilities within the boundaries of Lake Region District Health Unit (LRDHU).
+These rules and regulations apply to Benson, Eddy, Pierce, and Ramsey Counties.

-The following rules and regulations pertain to the inspection, operation, and monitoring requirements of public and semi-public pools and spa facilities within the boundaries of Cavalier County Health District.
-These rules and regulations made by CCHD are necessary and proper for the preservation of public health and safety.
-All public and semi-public pool facilities are required to adhere to these rules and regulations set forth by CCHD.
+These rules and regulations made by LRDHU are necessary and proper for the preservation of public health and safety.
+All public and semi-public pool facilities are required to adhere to these rules and regulations set forth by LRDHU.
+The provisions of these rules and regulations shall be enforced by the LRDHU Approving Authority.

-This manual has been prepared to aid swimming pool operators in the daily operations of swimming pools/spas following good public health practices.
+These rules and regulations are written in accordance with the authority granted the Board of Health in the North Dakota Century Code, 23-35-and 54-40, the Lake Region District Health Unit, hereby providing minimum standards and criteria for public and semi-public pools and spas following good public health practices.
 The primary goal of these rules and regulations is to ensure a safe and sanitary swimming pool/spa facility to protect the public against: (1) Infections transmitted through the pool; (2) Infections transmitted through the bathhouse facilities (3) Physical injury within and about the pool area.